When balancing budgets, timelines, and projected end-user satisfaction, running a successful systems integration project can be difficult.

-- Establish agreement on why you’re forming a partnership and the goals of your communication efforts.
+- Establish an agreement on why you’re forming a partnership and the goals of your communication efforts.

-- Set realistic expectations and make effective use of your workgroup’s collective skills, resources, and associations.
+- Set realistic expectations and use your workgroup’s collective skills, resources, and associations effectively.

-- Make guideposts to keep your work on track and to assess the success of your efforts.
+- Make guideposts to keep your work on track and assess your efforts’ success.

-- Review information with the group to assist in focusing communication priorities.
+- Review information with the group to assist in focusing on communication priorities.

 The Bottom Line

-In this article, I defined systems integration as the process of integrating two or more software applications, hardware platforms, or other systems.
+I defined systems integration in this article as integrating two or more software applications, hardware platforms, or other systems.

 Because of the project lifecycle and its phases, system integration is critical.
-Many businesses can benefit significantly in terms of efficiency, finances, and overall workflow.
+Many businesses can benefit significantly regarding efficiency, finances, and overall workflow.